Student Organizations

 LPH represents what Aristotle described in Rhetoric as three ingredients of persuasion: logos (Lambda), meaning logic; pathos (Pi), relating to emotion; and ethos (Eta), defined as character credibility and ethics.

-Interested in Learning More?
-Go here: https://www.natcom.org/student-organizations/lambda-pi-eta
+Interested in learning more?
+Go here: https://www.natcom.org/about-nca/what-nca

 Learn More